droglenc/NCMTH107/resources/Syllabus-Current.md

 </table>

 An incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").

+#### Note About Midterm Grades
+I will submit a "midterm grade" for you approximately half-way through the semester.
+It is important to note that this grade will include only about 1/3rd of the items that will be included in your overall final grade.
+You should also know that I will assign the "worst possible" letter grade that I can for your midterm grade.
+I do this for two reasons.
+First, I believe that it is better to know the worst rather than the best-case scenario at that point of the semester.
+Second, the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
+So, if your midterm grade is lower than you would like, you will have ample opportunity to improve it.
+Of course, see me if you have questions about how you can do that.

 ----